 ~ Christian Bayle, Inter Pipeline President and CEO

 At the Heartland Petrochemical Complex, construction continues to progress on schedule.
-To-date over $500 million has been invested on advancing this project.
-View our latest construction update here:
+As of April, 2018, over $500 million has been invested on advancing this project.
+View April's construction update here:

 Construction on our Heartland Petrochemical Complex will see more than 3,000 pilings in the ground this winter - some extending more than 20 metres into the ground.View our video of the first piling going into the ground:

 Watch our animated video below to learn more about this fascinating process.